Timmy00125/Timmy00125/README.md

 🔧 Proficient In: Python, JavaScript, Java, and TypeScript.

-📚 Currently Learning: Expanding my horizons with C++, Go, and other languages.
+📚 Currently Learning: Expanding my horizons with C++, Go, rust, and other languages.

 Let's collaborate and build something awesome together! 🌟